JayantC31/F1-DataAnalysis/README.md

 # F1-DataAnalysis
 Data analysis on F1 telemetry
+By Jayant Chawla